clarkpetri/clarkpetri/README.md

 - 👋 Hi, I’m @clarkpetri.
-Career military officer, PhD student, jiu jitsu competitor, big nerd
+I'm a husband, father, career military officer, professor at the United States Naval Academy, jiu jitsu competitor, big nerd
-- 👀 I’m interested in agent-based models, optimization, video games
+- 👀 I’m interested in infrastructure analysis, agent-based models, optimization, video games
-- 🌱 I’m currently working influence modeling and graph theory
+- 🌱 I’m currently teaching probability
 - 💞️ I’m looking to collaborate on ... anything?
-- 📫 How to reach me ... @clarkpetri on Twitter
+- 📫 How to reach me ... @clarkpetri on X

 <!---
 clarkpetri/clarkpetri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.